menu icon

 For the Glaze:

 • In a medium-sized bowl, beat the vegan butter until creamy.
 Add the confectioner's sugar a half cup at a time until incorporated.
-Add in the vanilla and 2 tbsp of the plant-based milk.
+Add in the vanilla and 2 tablespoon of the plant-based milk.
 Beat until all of the lumps are gone.
-If it's too thick, add more plant-based milk a tbsp at a time until it reaches the desired thickness.
+If it's too thick, add more plant-based milk a tablespoon at a time until it reaches the desired thickness.
 Spread over the rolls.

 Did you make this recipe?Tag @crumbs.and.caramel on Instagram!